Steve-sy/ramx-australia-news/README.md

 Usage 🖥️

 	1. Home Page for Australian News: Upon landing on the home page, users will see the latest news about Australia by default, offering a quick overview of current events in Australia.
-	2. On the homepage, enter the keywords you’d like to search for in the input field.
+	2. On the search page, enter the keywords you’d like to search for in the input field.
 	3. Click on the Search button, and the app will display the latest news articles based on your query.
 	4. Browse through the results using the pagination buttons.
 	5. Click on an article to read it on the original news source.